-In this article, we propose a scalable kernel-based variable selection algorithm, which is methodologically flexible, computationally efficient, and able to achieve the asymptotic sparsistency without requiring any explicit model assumption.
-The algorithm consists of three simple steps, involving kernel-based estimation of the regression function and its gradient functions as well as a hard thresholding.
-It first fits a kernel ridge regression model in a flexible RKHS to obtain an estimated regression function, then estimates its gradient functions along each variable by taking advantage of the derivative reproducing property (Zhou, 2007, \cite{ZhouD2007}), and finally hard-thresholds the empirical norm of each gradient function to identify the truly informative variables.
-This algorithm is flexible in that it can be adapted to any RKHS with different kernel functions, to accommodate prior information about the true regression function.
-Its computational cost is only linear in the data dimension, and thus scalable to analyze dataset with large dimensions.
-For example, the simulated examples with $O(10^5)$ variables can be efficiently analyzed on a standard multi-core PC.
-More importantly, asymptotic sparsistency can be established for the proposed algorithm without requiring any explicit model assumptions.
-It is clear that the proposed algorithm is advantageous than the existing algorithms, as it achieves methodological flexibility, numerical efficiency and asymptotic sparsistency.
-To our knowledge, this algorithm is the first one that can achieve these three desriable properties at the same time.
+In this article, we propose an efficient kernel-based sparse learning method, which is methodologically flexible, computationally efficient, and able to achieve the asymptotic consistency without requiring any explicit model assumption.
+The method consists of three simple steps, involving kernel-based estimation of the regression function and its gradient functions as well as a hard thresholding.
+It first fits a kernel ridge regression model in a flexible RKHS to obtain an estimated regression function, then estimates its gradient functions along each variable by taking advantage of the derivative reproducing property \cite{ZhouD2007}, and finally hard-thresholds the empirical norm of each gradient function to identify the truly informative variables.
+This method is flexible in that it can be adapted to any RKHS with different kernel functions, to accommodate prior information about the true regression function.
+The proposed method also enables efficient estimation of the gradient functions in two steps by using the derivative property in RKHS, which significantly reduces the computational cost and allows for diverging dimension.
+Its computational cost is only linear in the data dimension, and thus computationally efficient to analyze dataset with large dimensions.
+For example, the simulated examples with $p=100000$ variables can be efficiently analyzed on a standard multi-core PC.
+More importantly, asymptotic consistency can be established for the proposed method without requiring any explicit model assumptions.
+It is clear that the proposed method is advantageous than the existing methods, as it achieves methodological flexibility, numerical efficiency and asymptotic consistency.
+To our knowledge, this method is the first one that can achieve these three desirable properties at the same time.